Current Open Classes

 Status: Open

-Start & End Dates: September 6 to December 29 Meeting Time: Saturdays at 1:00 EST Class Duration: 1 hour each week for 4 months Monthly Cost: $500/month Who is this for: Anyone who wants to train diabetic alert task and has a food motivated dog that is 4+ months old.
-Description: This class will cover everything from creating scent samples and determining alerting thresholds, to live alerts and how to track your dog's accuracy. |
+Start & End Dates: December 6 through February 28 Meeting Time: Saturdays at 12pm EST Class Duration: 1 hour each week for 6 months Monthly Cost: $450/month Who is this for: Anyone who wants to train diabetic alerts and has a food motivated dog that is 4+ months old.
+Description: This class will cover everything from creating scent samples and determining alerting thresholds, to live alerts and how to track your dog's accuracy.
+This class in particular is our only class that teaches how to train a nudge alert rather than a paw alert - great for those big dogs or for those who are training dogs for their young kids and don't want to risk the harshness of a paw alert. |

 About Virtual Group Classes